faizan1234567/gpt_nano/README.md

 ```
 python train.py config_file=configs/gpt.yaml
 ```
-You can change other parameter on command line, like the `batch_size`, `block_size`, `learning rate`, and number of `iterations`.
+You can change other parameter on command line, like the `batch_size`, `block_size`, `learning rate`, number of `iterations`, and other parameters.

 ```
 python train.py config_file=configs/gpt.yaml  training.batch_size=64 training.iterations=10000 general.block_size=512 model.num_heads=6
 ```

 ## Sample Output
 Training 4 layer GPT decoder model on William Shakespeare's text.
 The sample file is located under `output` directory.
-Poor Shakespeare's student right :joy:
+The model learns the structure and starts to geneartes accurate and grammatically correct words considering small architecture, dataset, and training for just 5000 iterations.

 ```bash
 YORTHUMBERLAND: